What is public transit?

 When will the plan be completed?

-The Durham Transit Plan is scheduled to be adopted by the Durham County Board of Commissioners, the Durham-Chapel Hill-Carrboro (DCHC-MPO) Metropolitan Planning Organization Board (DCHC-MPO), and the GoTriangle Board of Trustees in fall 2021.
+The Durham Transit Plan is scheduled to be adopted by the Durham County Board of Commissioners, the Durham-Chapel Hill-Carrboro (DCHC-MPO) Metropolitan Planning Organization Board (DCHC-MPO), and the GoTriangle Board of Trustees by the end of 2022.

 Transit Plan Development